-As long as the payment method associated with your subscription remains valid and up to date, your Google Apps service continues uninterrupted.
+As long as the payment method associated with your subscription remains valid and up to date, your G Suite service continues uninterrupted.
 Your first automatic payment will occur at the beginning of the month after your free trial ends.

 Questions?What if my country isn't listed when I try to add my billing address?